BeTheMike/Meandering-Python/README.md

 with whatever you want it replaced with.
 It will prompt you for the directory.
 It will then give you a list of directories that it found that string in and give you a chance to cancel out of the replace in case something doesn't look right.

-**what-rack.py** | _Needs Updates_ |
+**what-rack.py**
 Pretty specific script.
-This will connect to a Juniper device (tested on QFX10k's), look for a specific IP and pull back the IP/Mac info and let you know via LLDP what ToR switch that host is connected to.
+This will connect to a Juniper device, look for a specific IP and pull the current VTEP that is being routed from.

 **ip-calc.py**:  Basic IP calculator to give you the IP info based on a CIDR range and mask (i.e. 10.3.3.3/26)